Where are my files?

 The menu item “Load…” also loads and runs .LGO files.
 When you load a Logo source file, Logo does not load the file into the ~FILES panel, but runs it instead.
 If you load a Zip archive, Logo collects and runs all LGO files in that archive’s top-level directory.
 Use “Load/Files Panel…” to load the ~FILES storage without running Logo Files.

-The Files Panel displays all known storage services.
+The Files Panel displays all known storage services (except for the ~PC service).
 At the top, there is a drop-down list that lets you select which storage service to display.
-You can drag files or folders into the Input field; when you drop, Logo fills in the complete path for that file or folder, saving you a lot of typing work.
+You can drag files or folders into the Listener por Editor; when you drop, Logo fills in the complete path for that file or folder, saving you a lot of typing work.
 Also, you can drag and drop images onto the Graphics panel to create new bitmaps, or to a turtle to changes it shape, just as you would do with the Toolbox.

 Only the ~FILES storage accepts drops from the operating system, however.

 The HOME storage is located on the Terrapin server.
 It is read only and contains sounds and images for you to use.
 The Toolbox panel acts as a window into that storage service.
 To tell the truth, the Toolbox panel also contains views for controls and colors, which are not part of the Toolbox storage.

 ~HOME prefix referenced a